chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

 install-runner
 =====================================================
-The ```install-runner``` subcommand configures a remote node as a job runner.
-These are used by the V2 job dispatch system to run jobs.
+The ``install-runner`` subcommand configures a remote node as a job runner.
+These are used by the new job dispatch system to run jobs.

-You can obtain a delivery token by performing the following command on a workstation with the ChefDK installed:
+You can obtain an API token by performing the following command on a workstation with the ChefDK installed:

 .. code-block:: bash